The Gifts

 From the moment the Thames gave up its astonishing secret, I was transfixed by this fantastical tale of winged women and their quest for liberation in the face of science turned into dark obsession.
 A deliciously intriguing mix of moral bankruptcy and resilience, with a captivating female friendship at its heart.

-Sonia Velton, author of Blackberry and Wild Rose
+Sonia Velton, author of Blackberry & Wild Rose

 An extraordinary novel — resonant, propulsive, and utterly absorbing.
 Once I'd picked it up, I truly couldn't put it down — I didn't want to leave Liz Hyder's vividly realised world, and I cannot wait to follow wherever she takes us next.